-I. Francis E. Cross, Division Secretray of the Maryland Division, Washington, D. C., and W. N. Edgell, of Clarksburg, West Virginia, are appointed as Special Aides on the staff of the Commander-in-Chief, for having raised and mustered two new Camps.
+I. Francis E. Cross, Division Secretray of the Maryland Division, Washington, D. C., and W. N. Edgell, of Clarksburg.
+West Virginia, are appointed as Special Aides on the staff of the Commander-in-Chief, for having raised and mustered two new Camps.

-C. E. Herriman, Commander of Major William Warner Camp No. 36, Kansas City, Missouri, for having secured five new menibers

-Frank H. Smith, Camp No. 216, Slatington, Pa., for having secured six new members.
+C. E. Herriman, Commander of Major William Warner Camp No. 36, Kansas City, Missouri, for having secured five new mentbers Frank H. Smith, Camp No. 216, Slatington, Pa., for having secured six new members.

-Dr. Charles B. Lyman, Frank L. Knodel and Carl S. Spaulding, of Rockford, Illinois, for having secured eight, five and five recruits respectively, are appointed on the staff of the Commander-in-Chief.
+D. Charles B. Lyman, Frank L. Knodel and Carl S. Spaulding, of Rockford, Illinois, for having secured eight, five and five es ect ey, an appointed on the staff of the Commander-in-Chief moons.
+There yet remain Divisions however, from which no word has come and it is my desire to appeal through this gereal order to the Commanders of those Divisions that have no signified their adoption of the card-index plan, or a plan of their own of similar import, to get busy and join the procession.